savannstm/marshal/README.md

 #### Hash

-This library decodes Hash as plain object by default, string/symbol/number keys are always decoded as JS object props, which means unusual keys like an object are ignored.
+This library decodes Hash as plain object by default, and always decodes strings, symbols and numbers as object properties.
+It converts symbols and numbers to string, but preserves their types by prefixing these strings with ":SYMBOL:" for symbols and "iINTEGERi" for numbers.
+It also tries to convert objects to strings, using JSON.stringify() and prefixing resulting string with "oOBJECTo", but this approach does NOT guarantee that resulting key will be dumped back to it's initial form.
 However, it is still possible to keep these keys using `Map` or wrapper classes, see [options.hash](./docs/api.md#optionshash-map--wrap).

 #### Instance Variables